Encrypt Files on Your SD Card Using Your Android Phone

 - Tap Screen lock and select Swipe to return your phone to its original lock settings.

-I'm looking at your encrypt smart phone SD card how to.
+See more questions like this: I'm looking at your encrypt smart phone SD card how to.
 I am using marshmallow.
 I only want to encrypt the SD card?

 VisiHow QnA.
 This section is not written yet.
 Want to join in?
 Click EDIT to write this answer.